Craving (2023 film)

-Craving is an American horror film directed by J. Horton and starring Rachel Amanda Bryant, Al Gomez, Gregory Blair, Ashley Undercuffler, Kevin Caliber, Holly Rockwell, Xavier Roe, and Felissa Rose.
+Craving is a 2023 American horror film directed by J. Horton and starring Rachel Amanda Bryant, Al Gomez, Gregory Blair, Ashley Undercuffler, Kevin Caliber, Holly Rockwell, Xavier Roe, and Felissa Rose.
 It was released in March 2023 by Indie Rights.

 The film follows heroin addicts who barricade themselves in a country bar after a drug deal goes wrong.
 As they suffer from withdrawal symptoms and face a siege from outside, they also have to deal with a mysterious threat inside the bar that could destroy them all.
 Much of the story is told via flashbacks that explain how the various characters arrived at the present standoff.